NYUMaLab/facecueint/README.md

 # facecueint
-Code and data accompanying "Near-optimal integration of facial form and motion" https://www.nature.com/articles/s41598-017-10885-y.
+Code and data accompanying "Near-optimal integration of facial form and motion" https://www.nature.com/articles/s41598-017-10885-y by Katharina Dobs, Wei Ji Ma and Leila Reddy.

 This code can be used to run the model fitting based on 1) the optimal, 2) the best-cue, 3) the simple-averaga and 4) the incorrect-belief model.